 Together, through a process of discussion, collaboration and a final vote, we have compiled a list of the most important things that everyone needs to know when running a meeting with young people.
+We did this in 2019 prior to the pandemic.
+Our list still stands but we do have to consider every thing in a new context including running meetings online (using Zoom) or in a hybrid format, both online and in person.

-We chose to focus the guide on running meetings because this is a core part of any research work.
-We will cover other aspects of working with young people in research in a different guide, such as working as a co-researcher.
-Meetings provide the chance for us to meet, discuss research, and bounce ideas off each other.
+We chose to focus the resource on running meetings because this is a core part of any research work.
+We cover another aspect of working with young people in research in a different resource: Working as a co-researcher.

+We will cover other aspects of working with young people in research in a different resource, such as working as a co-researcher.
 We do involve young people in our work outside of meetings too, such as over the telephone, by email and using other digital means, but meetings remain at the heart of what we do.

-This summary is written by Rachel Kimberley Temple and Anja Hollowell together with the McPin YPAG.
+This summary was first written by Rachel Kimberley Temple and Anja Hollowell together with the McPin YPAG in 2019.
 Rachel leads our young people's work.
-Anja works with Rachel and supports our work with young people.
+Anja used to work with Rachel and supported our work with young people.
+It has been updated by Rachel, Emma, Annie and the YPAG in 2023.
 There is more about our team at the end of this document.

-This guide is aimed at anyone interested in involving young people in research.
+This resource is aimed at anyone interested in involving young people in research.
 This will include researchers, people working in public involvement in research, and others who work with young people.